Dharmaraja Ratha: Architecture

 Dharmaraja Ratha is the most prominent architecturally of the five rathas and also the tallest and largest.
 The ratha faces west and is sculpturally very rich.
 It has three floors including the ground floor.
 The plan of the ground floor measure a square of 28 ft and has a height of 35 ft from ground level to the top of the roof.
 It is open on all four sides and the facade on all sides are supported by two pillars and two pilasters with the corners forming an integral part of the support system for the upper floors.
 Carved out from a single rock of pink granite, along with other three rathas on a single block of stone oriented in a north–south direction, it is a trithala or three-story vimana, square in plan, with open porches and a terraced pyramidal tower. and an octagonal shikhara (pinnacle) at the top.
 Small-sized model shrines called kudus make up the ornament of the upper part of the tower.
 There are many sculptures on the corners of the sanctum, which depict Shiva; Harihara, Brahma-Sasta, Skanda, Brahma, Ardhanarisvara (half Shiva half Parvati) and Krishna are depicted alongside an inscribed portrait of a king, indicated to be Narasimhavarman I, who commissioned the temple.
 The shafts of the pillars are supported by seated lions.

+The first floor contains twenty niches containing the images of Kankalamurthi, Vinadhara, dancing Shiva, Shiva with Candesha, Gangadhara, Vishnu, Kalari, Vrashabtikamurthi, Andhakasuramurthi, Krishna with figurines of women with offerings, Dvarapalas and priests of the temple.
 The second floor contains rich imagery, with further depictions of Shiva as Gangadara and Natesa, and Vishnu resting on Garuda and Kaliya Mardhana.
+The second level contains a cell with the earliest of inscription of Somaskanda.